finesoft/corant/README.md

 Microservice stack with CDI MicroProfile.

 Corant is a microservice development stack.
-Use Maven for builds, base on J2SE use CDI/Weld as container.
+Use Maven for builds, base on JDK 8 or above, use CDI/Weld as container.
-We have 6 projects under the corant project.
+The following projects are under the corant project.

 # 1. corant-boms
     Maven dependence descriptions that are used in corant.